GeneralTask/task-manager/README.md

 Follow these steps, and you should see what a new user to General Task would see when signing up.

 ## Deploying backend
 Our backend is currently on AWS EKS in us-west-1 region.
-These are the steps to setup access We currently perform backend deploys using the Heroku CLI.
+These are the steps to setup access.

+We currently perform backend deploys using the Heroku CLI.
 Assuming you have the heroku credentials, you can deploy with the following steps:

 ### One-time Kubernetes setup